Water buffalo: Cloning

-Indian scientists from the National Dairy Research Institute, Karnal developed a cloned water buffalo in 2010.
-The water buffalo calf was named Samrupa.
-The calf did not survive more than a week, due to genetic defects.
+In 2009, National Dairy Research Institute (Karnal, India) cloned a river-type water buffalo using a simplified somatic cell nuclear transfer procedure called "handmade cloning".
+The calf, named Samrupa, did not survive more than a week due to genetic defects.
 A few months later, a second cloned calf named Garima was successfully born.
 The Central Institute for Research on Buffaloes, India's premier research institute on water buffaloes, also became the second institute in the world to successfully clone the water buffalo in 2016.